codemiz/to-do-list-react/README.md

-To do list app in react
+To do list app using react js